Arthutu/design-patterns/creational-patterns/factory-method/README.md

 # Factory Method 🏭

 Welcome to the Factory Method section of the Design Patterns repository!
-This directory contains an explanation of the Factory Method design pattern along with code examples in python.
+This directory contains an explanation of the Factory Method design pattern with a code example in Python.

 ## What is the Factory Method? 🤔